4 Ways to Light Your Outdoor Paths

 1. ) Lighting positioned on adjacent structures

 Pathway lighting is generally used to integrate into overall outdoor lighting schemes, particularly regarding lighting that is used to illuminate the front or entrance of a building.
 Since lighting is popular outside or adjacent to front doors, pathway lighting can continue this theme.
-For pathways that run along the perimeter of a building, lighting can be positioned overhead or on the walls themselves with lamps that are directed to face towards the path.
-Lamps placed at knee height are a great way to direct light on to the path itself, while lighting directed at 6 feet or higher offers a greater illumination trajectory with less direct light on the path itself.
+For pathways that run along the perimeter of a building, lighting can be positioned overhead or on the walls themselves with lamps that are directed to face the path.
+Lamps placed at knee height are a great way to direct light onto the path itself, while lighting directed at 6 feet or higher offers a greater illumination trajectory with less direct light on the path itself.
 For driveways that run along a home and that go directly to the front door or entrances into a building that is accessed into the evening, wall-positioned lighting offers an excellent source of illumination.
 Click to see our gallery for ideas on outdoor path lighting.

 2. ) Lighting within vegetation